 - … instill the importance of scholarship and academic excellence from the EOF Summer Academy through graduation.

-- … offer opportunities within our office for leadership as TE.A.M.s during our EOF Summer Academy, for holding executive positions on AESNJ and Federal Work-Study jobs throughout the year, and for membership in the Chi Alpha Epsilon Honor Society.
+- … offer opportunities within our office for leadership as Peer Counselors during our EOF Summer Academy, for holding executive positions on AESNJ and Federal Work-Study jobs throughout the year, and for membership in the Chi Alpha Epsilon Honor Society.

 - … empower our scholars to get involved in clubs, organizations, athletics, service trips, and the study- abroad program.